Improve your business’s network maintenance and support

 How is the training delivered?

-For the network engineer programme the training is delivered online and supported by face to face visits with the apprentice’s Learning and Development Coach.
+For the Infrastructure Technician Apprenticeship programme the training is delivered online and supported by face to face visits with the apprentice’s Learning and Development Coach.
 Training is delivered in blocks to minimise disruption, so you won’t have someone leaving the office a day a week.

 Apprentices have proven to bring great value to a business.
 By hiring early talent using a structured training programme like an apprenticeship, it significantly improves the chances of the person succeeding.
 By investing in your early talent, you’ll develop a workforce that’s got skills that match the needs of your business.